Stem Cell Facelift vs Traditional Facelift: Which Is Better?

 Volume restoration: where fat transfer fits into the equation

 Some patients don’t just sag—they also deflate.
 Strategic volume restoration (often via fat transfer) may be used to soften hollowness and support harmony.
 But volume work is not the same as lifting, and it can be less predictable over time due to variable retention.
 This is why many surgeons use it thoughtfully—as a complement, not a substitute—depending on anatomy and goals.
+The full protocol — including donor-site selection, processing technique, and the volume-vs-survival trade-off curve — is detailed on our facial fat transfer procedure page, which also covers candidacy for combined fat-grafting plus surgical-lift plans.

 Results You Can Expect: Naturalness, Skin Quality, and “Aging Back”